t-nicole13/Bellybutton_Biodiversity/README.md

 # Bellybutton_Biodiversity

 ## Objective
-Create a dashboard of charts featuring data on volunteer's belly button bacteria.
+Create a dashboard of charts featuring data on belly button bacteria.
+Users should be able to select data by the volunteers' id number.

+View my page here: https://t-nicole13.github.io/Bellybutton_Biodiversity/

 ### Tasks
 - Deliverable 1: Create a Horizontal Bar Chart